albert-goldenowl/Segmentation-DEMO1/README.md

 pip install moviepy
 pip install imageio
 ```
-### Install required libraries for who only want to use the released program
+### Install required libraries for who only want to use the completed program with UI

 ```
 pip install tensorflow